samadarsh/Face_Recognition/README.md

-# 🧑‍🔬 Face Recognition System
+# 🧑‍🔬 Face Recognition using Machine Learning

 A simple machine learning project to classify facial images of three individuals using image preprocessing and Logistic Regression.